rbelling/vuejs-gilt/partials/04-usage-community.md

 It isn't backed by a huge corporation, like React.
 That being said, it has had 100% test coverage since the early days, very few open issues on GitHub (which are processed very quickly either by the creator or by the community.
 Newer versions rarely come with breaking changes, and when it does there's usually a migration build that guides you through the upgrade.
 The community is growing really fast and has been supporting the development of new features, and even if the framework isn't backed by a large corporation, the [number of open issues][issues] on GitHub is really low comparing to other frameworks.
+@todo mention differences in licensing between React and Vue

+---

 # Market adoption
 Big players that use vue (alibaba, optimizely)

+@todo find a few logos here

+---

 # What's next